dapphub/dapptools/src/dapp/README.md

 ### Precedence

 There are multiple places to specify configuration options.
-If set in multiple places, they are read in this precedence:
+They are read with the following precedence:

 1. command line flags
 2. local `.dapprc`